-REQ-CSA-CON-16 The 3GPP management system shall have the capability to allow its authorized consumer to limit the set of action capabilities executable by an assurance closed loop.REQ-CSA-CON-17 The 3GPP management system shall allow an authorized consumer to set a condition to enable/disable an ACCL.
+REQ-CSA-CON-16 The 3GPP management system shall have the capability to allow its authorized consumer to limit the set of action capabilities executable by an assurance closed loop.

+NOTE: This use case is not supported

+REQ-CSA-CON-17 The 3GPP management system shall allow an authorized consumer to set a condition to enable/disable an ACCL.

+NOTE: This use case is not supported

+REQ-CSA-CON-xx1 The 3GPP management system shall have the capability to configure SLS assurance goals for the 5GC management domain and the NG-RAN management domain.

+REQ-CSA-CON-xx2 The 3GPP management system shall have the capability to allow closed control loops in cross management domain to collect SLS assurance goal status of closed control loops in 5GC management domain and NG-RAN management domain.